geoffb/www-geoffblair-com/README.md

 ## 🧰 Development

-Run the `yarn develop` command which will build, watch for changes, and serve the site to [localhost:8080](localhost:8080).
+Run the `yarn develop` command which will build, watch for changes, and serve the site at [localhost:8080](localhost:8080).

 ## 🚀 Deployment